[Last updated 2024.10.10]

 This is a study guide devoted mainly to the literary study and analysis of Xenogears and Xenosaga, which are the early works by game developer Tetsuya Takahashi (and his wife Soraya Saga).
-It examines everything from the stories to the characters, its merits and its flaws, its background lore, the subject matter, the official translations, and the development history.
+It examines everything from the stories to the characters, background lore, the subject matter, their merits and their flaws, the official translations, and the development history.
 It is also a website preserving rare material such as English translations of developer interviews.

 Preserving and providing accurate information with informed analysis has always been an important aim with this website and my articles, and so naturally it is the first place I think an English speaking person should visit after their first time playing through these games and reading the lore books, if they wish to learn more.
 Though be aware that there are spoilers for both works all over the place so it is recommended to have experienced both works fully before exploring the articles.